keithpitt/DKLocationManager/Readme.markdown

 Copy the files into to your project folder, and add them to your Xcode project.

-You will also need to add "CoreLocation" as a Framework to your project.
+You will also need to add `CoreLocation` as a Framework to your project.

 ## Usage

-1. Include [DKLocationManager.h][] somewhere in application
+1. Include `DKLocationManager.h` somewhere in application

-2. Create an instance of the DKLocationManager class:
+2. Create an instance of the `DKLocationManager` class:

         DKLocationManager * locationManager = [[DKLocationManager alloc] init];

-3. At the time of writing, CLLocationManager doesn't quite work under Lion in the iPhone simulator.
-Here is a way of using the stubbing feature of DKLocationManager to stub out the location request:
+3. At the time of writing, `CLLocationManager` doesn't quite work under Lion in the iPhone simulator.
+Here is a way of using the stubbing feature of `DKLocationManager` to stub out the location request:

         #if TARGET_IPHONE_SIMULATOR
           CLLocation * stubbedLocation = [[CLLocation alloc] initWithLatitude:-31.950524 longitude:115.835825];